truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** Detaches a tool from the agent, removing that tool from the agent’s tool list.
+**Description:** Detaches a tool from the agent, removing that tool from the agent's tool list.
 The tool itself is not deleted from the system; it just will no longer be accessible by that agent.

 **Response Fields:** Returns the agent object after removal of the tool.
-The agent’s **`tools`** list will no longer include the specified tool.
-Otherwise, the agent’s fields remain as described in **List Agents**.
+The agent's **`tools`** list will no longer include the specified tool.
+Otherwise, the agent's fields remain as described in **List Agents**.
 Key things to verify in the response:

 * The `tools` array should not contain the tool with the given `tool_id` (confirm by checking `id` fields in the list).
-* The rest of the agent’s configuration in the response is unchanged aside from any metadata updates like `last_updated_by_id`.
+* The rest of the agent's configuration in the response is unchanged aside from any metadata updates like `last_updated_by_id`.

 All standard agent fields (see above) are included in the response for completeness.

-### GET `/v1/agents/{agent_id}/sources` – List Agent’s Sources
+### GET `/v1/agents/{agent_id}/sources` – List Agent's Sources

 ```bash
 curl https://api.letta.com/v1/agents/<agent_id>/sources \